 Effective CPR buys you time.
-It produces circulation and protects heart and brain cells until the AED can be used to jumpstart the heart's natural beat.
+It produces circulation and protects heart and brain cells until an AED can be used to jumpstart the heart's natural beat.

 4.)
-As soon as a cardiac emergency is recognized, Tournament Director/Staff should be notified as soon as possible and they will:
+As soon as a cardiac emergency is recognized, the Little League Regional Staff should be notified as soon as possible and they will:

-Notify the Tournament Director.

-Call 911

-Send the AED, if available

-Send someone to the front to direct EMS when they arrive

-CPR should be started as soon as possible.
+Notify any medical staff on site along with the Tournament Director.
+Call 911 Send someone to the parking lot to direct EMS when they arrive CPR should be started as soon as possible.
 The victim's survival decreases by 10% with each minute of delay.